 While attitudes towards women in the profession have generally improved, firefighting largely still remains an ‘all boys’ club.
 The U.S. Bureau of Labor Statistics reported that only about 3.3 percent of firefighters are women nationwide.
 Fire departments around the country have also been making an effort to diversify and increase the number of women firefighters in their force.
 In California, many departments, including the LAFD, have launched Girls Camp programs which aims to teach young girls about firefighting.

 Today on AirTalk, we look at the challenges fire departments are having at increasing the number of female firefighters in their forces and what is being done to address the issue.

 Kristine Larson, battalion chief in charge of the firefighter recruitment section for the Los Angeles City Fire Department and board member of Los Angeles Women in the Fire Service, a nonprofit organization that aims to support current and future fire service women and men in the LA area

-Amy Hanifan, president of Women in Fire a non-profit network providing education, support and advocacy for fire service women; operations chief for the McMinnville <pronounced as it sounds> Fire Department in McMinnville, Oregon
+Amy Hanifan, president of Women in Fire, a non-profit network providing education, support and advocacy for fire service women; operations chief for the McMinnville Fire Department in McMinnville, Oregon